Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at

-As one of the best DAWs in 2020, Logic Pro X enjoys widespread compatibility with most hardware.
+As one of the best DAWs around, Logic Pro X enjoys widespread compatibility with most hardware.
 Some of the best MIDI controllers plug effortlessly into Logic Pro X, allowing you instant control over your DAW.
 This guide will take a detailed look at the best MIDI controllers for Logic Pro X, how to buy them, and the top picks as chosen by our experts.